ibm-messaging/mq-metric-samples/TUNING.md

 network latency between the queue manager and collector as low as possible.
 For z/OS, you might consider running the collector in a zLinux LPAR on the same machine.
 Or perhaps in a zCX container.

-Also configure the client to take advantage of readahead when getting publications.
+If you are running as a client, then configure it to take advantage of readahead when getting publications.
 This is done by setting `DEFREADA(YES)` on the nominated ReplyQueue(s).

 ## Collection processing time
 The collector reports on how long it takes to collect and process the data on each interval.
 You can see this in a debug log.
 The Prometheus collector also has a `ibmmq_qmgr_exporter_collection_time` metric.
 Note that this time is the value as seen by the main collection thread; the real total time as seen by Prometheus is usually longer.
-There is likely still work going on in the background to send metrics to the database, and for it to be successfully ingested.
+This is because there is likely still work going on in the background to send metrics to the database, and for it to be successfully ingested.

 The first time that the collection time exceeds the Prometheus default `scrape_timeout` value, a warning message is emitted.
 This can be ignored if you are expecting a scrape to take a longer period.
 But it can be helpful if you didn't know that you might need to do some tuning.

 The true total time taken for a scrape can be seen in Prometheus directly.
-For example, you can use the admininistrative interface at `http://<server>:9090/targets?search=` and find the target corresponding to your queue manager.
+For example, you can use the administrative interface at `http://<server>:9090/targets?search=` and find the target corresponding to your queue manager.

 For other collectors, there is no specific metric.
 But the timestamps on each collection block allow you to deduce the